jeremistadler/atom-better-tabname/README.md

-Atom Rename Tabs
+Atom Better Tabnames
 ================

-Renames your Atom Text Editor tab titles to more useful names if there are many instances of the same file name open.
-This is consistent with Sublime Text editor tab title behavior.
+Renames your Atom Text Editor tab titles to more useful names.

-Atom's tab naming isn't very helpful if there are multiple files with the same name open.
-This package is useful if you write Node.js app with a lot of files named `index.js`.
-Atom would title the tabs `index.js - /my/project...`.
-That's not very helpful.
-Assuming you have two files: `/my/project/foo/index.js` and `/my/project/bar/index.js` the tabs to `index.js - foo` and `index.js - bar` respectively.
+Uses the foldername if:

-To be clear, this isn't only for Node.js developers.
-This is for those who like Sublime Text editor's tab title convention.
+- There are more than one instance of the same file name open.

-This fork show the foldername for files starting with index
+- The filename starts with `index`

 Install
 -------

-    apm install foldername-tabs
+    apm install atom-better-tabname

-or go to `Settings` → `Install` → `Search` and search for `foldername-tabs`.
+or go to `Settings` → `Install` → `Search` and search for `better-tabname`.

 Usage